Noise Regulation for Remotely Piloted Aircraft (RPA)—Drones

 There are currently no internationally-mandated noise aviation standards for drones.
 Countries and regions across the world are considering what regulations and standards may be appropriate given the drone industry is rapidly evolving and any regulation needs to take account of advances in drone technology.

-Given the continued development and potential increased use of drones, the department will be conducting a review to determine the appropriate scope and breadth of future noise regulation.
+Given increasing use of drones, the department conducted a review of current noise regulations to determine the appropriate scope and breadth of future noise regulations for drones.
+More information on the review can be found at Noise Regulation Review for RPA and Specialised Aircraft.

 Airservices is responsible for managing complaints and enquiries about aircraft noise, including drones, through its Noise Complaint and Information Service (NCIS).
 This service is the Australian aviation industry’s main interface on aircraft noise and related issues for the community.
 Complaints and enquiries help identify issues of concern and possible opportunities for improvements.